MileHacker Logo

 Downtown Mexico Centro Histórico

-Situated in a beautifully restored 17th-century palace, blending history with modern design.
+Situated in a beautifully restored 17th-century palace, blending past with modernist design.

 Gran Hotel Ciudad de México Centro Histórico

-Renowned for its gorgeous A Style of art and architecture lobby and Tiffany stained-glass ceiling, a truly grand historical experience.
+Renowned for its gorgeous A Style of art and architecture lobby and Tiffany stained-glass ceiling, a truly grand an experience of history.

 Hotel Geneve CDMX Juárez